Waiting On The Stars

 He was taken back at her words and wasn't quite sure how to answer.
 When she never tore her gaze from the sky he even began to wonder if he had imagined it, her voice had been so soft.
 But instead he cleared his throat and hesitantly opened his mouth.

 "…Sometimes."
 His voice was much louder than hers had been, out of place among the dreamlike state he felt the room was in.
-Everything was hushed and surreal, and his gruff voice seemed to break the calming tone.
+Everything was hushed and surreal, and his deep voice seemed to break the calming tone.
 But she paid no notice to this; instead she shifted her feet, her only move to inform him that she'd heard what he'd said.

 "They're fascinating, aren't they?
 They see everything, hear everything…they hide away our secrets and our dreams from the rest of the world…they must know so much."

 He stared at her.
 At her slender arms and her curvy hips, and the way her knee was bent just slightly.
-And he wondered how she could have such an altered view from him.
+And he wondered how she could have such a different view from him.
 How they could look at the same thing and see two different halves, feel completely separate feelings.
 And he grew, as was his way, confused.
 He wasn't sure how long it took for him to slide off his chair, and he was only dimly aware of the sound of his boots walking across the floor.
-But next thing he knew, he was looking up at the stars he had grown to loathe so much, her face cast in the shadow of his larger build, in wonder.
+But next thing he knew, he was looking up at the stars he had grown to loathe so much, her face cast in the shadow of his larger build, in confused wonder.

 "Doesn't it ever…bother you?"
 He said quietly.
 The words floated seamlessly through the air for a moment, and upon reaching her ears she finally averted her gaze to him uncertainly.